Wills group looks to buy “a dozen law firms a year” after PE boost

 Right Legal was founded by Mr Simpson, chief executive and COFA Carrie Caladine and entrepreneur Keith Dearling.
 Solicitor Sianead O’Connor is director of legal services and Danielle Wilkes, also a solicitor, is the COLP.

-Ms Wilkes also heads the group’s Training Academy, which has trained more than 150 adviser, since its launch in 2019 and recently unveiled a new diploma in wills, trusts and lasting powers of attorney in collaboration with the Institute of Paralegals.
+Ms Wilkes also heads the group’s Training Academy, which has trained more than 150 advisers since its launch in 2019 and recently unveiled a new diploma in wills, trusts and lasting powers of attorney in collaboration with the Institute of Paralegals.

 As part of the partnership with Vespa, Derek Mapp, an experienced CEO and chair of technology-enabled service businesses, is joining the board as chairman.